uncellon/voxel-craft/TO-DO.md

 - Try to fix "mutexed" `SurfaceTool`
-- Fix undeleted first chunk under player
+- Add proper check for player getting stuck in blocks